hazelcast/hazelcast-nodejs-client/README.md

 ### 7.4.3.
 Using Replicated Map

 Hazelcast `ReplicatedMap` is a distributed key-value data structure where the data is replicated to all members in the cluster.
 It provides full replication of entries to all members for high speed access.
-For details refer to [Replicated Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#replicated-map) in the Hazelcast IMDG Reference Manual.
+For details, see the [Replicated Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#replicated-map) in the Hazelcast IMDG Reference Manual.

 A Replicated Map usage example is shown below.